 Billionaire Warren Buffett, for example, still lives in the same house he purchased for only $31,500 in 1958.
-Don’t get me wrong, it is a very nice home, now worth over $600,000 but with a net worth estimated around 80 billion dollars, clearly, he could afford to live in something much more elaborate.
+Don’t get me wrong; it is a very nice home, now worth over $600,000 but with a net worth estimated at around 80 billion dollars; clearly, he could afford to live in something much more elaborate.

 Wealthy People Invest Consistently

 Many of you are probably already investing in some way.
-Perhaps your employer offers a 401K or a pension plan that you’ve been participating in and if so, that’s great.
+Perhaps your employer offers a 401K or a pension plan you’ve been participating in, and if so, that’s great.

-See, many of us invest, but often stop when “life happens”.
-Maybe your transmission goes or you switch careers so you take a break…but the wealthy invest consistently.
+See, many of us invest but often stop when “life happens.”
+Maybe your transmission goes, or you switch careers to take a break…but the wealthy invest consistently.
 They pay themselves first, always.